-Mark Yes or No for each of the following. ("He" refers to your husband, partner, ex-husband, ex- hoever is currently physically hurting you.)
+Mark Yes or No for each of the following, ("He" refers to your husband, partner, ex-husband, expartner or whoever is currently physically hurting you.)
+1. Has the physical violence increased in severity or frequency over the past year?
 Has the physical violence increased in severity or frequency over the past year?
 Does he own a gun?
+Does he own a gun?
 Have you left him after living together during the past year?
+Have you left him after tiving together during the past year?
 3a.
-(If you have never lived with him, check here:) 4 Is he unemployed?
+(If you have never lived with him, check here:) 4.
+Is he unerrollowed?

 Has he ever used a weapon against you or threatened you with a lethal weapon?
-(If yes, 6.
-Does he threaten to kill you?
-7. Has he avoided being arrested for domestic violence?
-8. Do you have a child that is not his?
-9. Has he ever forced you to have sex when you did not wish to do so?
-10. Does he ever try to choke/strangle you or cut off your breathing? was the weapon a gun? check here:) Does he threaten to kill you?
+(If yes, was the weapon a oun? check here: ) Does he threaten to kill you?
 Has he avoided being arrested for domestic violence?
 Do you have a child that is not his?
+Do you have a ched that is not his?
 Has he ever forced you to have sex when you did not wish to do so?
+Plas he ever torced you to have sex when you did not wish to do so?
 Does he ever try to choke/strangle you or cut off your breathing?
-10a.
-(If yes, has he done it more than once, or did it make you pass out or black out or make you dizzy? check here:) you dizzy? check here:) 11.
+Loss he ever try to chokarstrangle you or cut on your preatning?
+10s.
+(If yes, has he done it more than once, or did it make you pass out or black out or make you dizzy? check here:) 11.
 Does he use illegal drugs?
-By drugs, I mean "uppers" or amphetamines, "meth", speed, angel dust, cocaine, "crack", street drugs or mixtures.
+By drugs, I mean "uppers" or amphetamines, "meth", speed. angel dust, cocaine, "crack", street drugs or mixtures.
 12. Is he an alcoholic or problem drinker?
 13. Does he control most or all of your daily activities?
 For instance, does he tell you who you can be friends with, when you can see your family, how much money you can use, or when you can take the car?
 (If he tries, but you do not let him, check here:) 14.
 Is he violently and constantly jealous of you?
-(For instance, does he say: "If I can't have you, no one can.") -- 15.
-Have you ever been beaten by him while you were pregnant?
-(If you have never been pregnant by him, check here:) Has he ever threatened or tried to commit suicide?
+(For instance, does he say: "If I can't have you no one can.")
+15. Have you ever been beaten by him while you were pregnant?
+(If you have never been pregnant by him, check here:) 16.
+Has he ever threatened or tried to commit suicide?
 17. Does he threaten to harm your children?
-Do you believe he is capable of killing you?
-19. Does he follow or spy on you, leave threatening notes or messages, destroy your property, - or call you when you don't want him to?
-20. Have you ever threatened or tried to commit suicide?
-Tot al "Yes" Answers Thank you.
-Please talk to your nurse, advocate, or counselor about what the Danger
+18. Do you believe he is capable of killing you?
+Does he follow or spy on you, leave threatening notes or messages, destroy your property. or call you when you don't want him to?
+20. Have you ever threatened or tried to commit suicide? an reservoir even accessioned on annual successful SUCCORY Total "Yes" Answers

-Clinical

-Competence: Be

-aware of how
+Clinical Competence: Be aware of how mental health coercion has impacted help seeking

-mental health

-coercion has

-impacted help

-seeking